demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

   <img src="https://i.imgur.com/u7uebOz.png">
 </details>

+### Dungeon Generation

-This dungeon uses modified dungeon generation code to create multiple main paths (as opposed to the base game's single path), then creates branching paths like normal.
-Furthermore, the dungeon will always be confined to a relatively small box.
+This dungeon uses modified dungeon generation code to do the following:
+* Create multiple main paths (as opposed to the base game's single path), then creates branching paths like normal
+* Confines the dungeon to a relatively small box
+* Prioritizes branch paths that connects to other tiles

 This is all done to increase the chance of the main paths connecting and forming a circular path.
 Please understand that this will increase dungeon generation times by a decent margin.
-None of this applies if you are using the Vanilla preset.
+The Vanilla preset doesn't use most of these modifications.

 ![](https://i.imgur.com/HXw3Fk3.png)